What is Dolly Parton's net worth?

 Early Life

 Dolly Rebecca Parton was born in 1946 in Sevier County, Tennessee as the fourth of twelve children.
 Her father was a tobacco farmer.
 She would later describe her family as being dirt poor and remembers hearing that her father paid the doctor who helped deliver her with a bag of oatmeal.
 Music always played an important role in her life, and many of her early performances were in church.
-By the age of 9, Parton was appearing on The Cas Walker Show and later was signed on the small Louisiana label, Goldband Records.
+By the age of 9, Parton was appearing on The Cas Walker Show and later was signed on the small Louisiana label Goldband Records.
 The day after Dolly graduated from high school in 1964, she moved to Nashville.
 She found success as a songwriter very quickly.
-She teamed up with an uncle named Bill Owens in writing several charting singles.
+She teamed up with an uncle named Bill Owens to write several charting singles.

 Success